Yaseen-Almhishi/rate-limiter-demo/README.md

 ## Configuration

-Common parameters you may adjust in `RateLimiterGuard`:
+Common parameters you may adjust in `rate-limiter-guard`:

 - `windowSeconds`: duration of the rate-limit window (e.g., 60)
 - `maxRequests`: allowed requests per window per key